 The National Highway Traffic Safety Administration (NHTSA) has launched an investigation into air brake systems in semi-trucks that are reportedly causing fires.
-According to a news report, in a July 16 NHTSA notice, the agency confirmed it had launched a probe into Haldex Gold Seal GC3030LCW air brake chambers installed in the model year 2015 to 2020 trucks.
-The investigation was launched after complaints of air loss resulting in multiple vehicle fires.
+According to a news report, in a July 16 NHTSA notice, the agency confirmed it had launched a probe into Haldex Gold Seal GC3030LCW air brake chambers installed in the model years 2015 to 2020 trucks.
+Complaints of air loss leading to multiple vehicle fires prompted the investigation.

 What Spurred the Investigation?

-NHTSA officials say about 500,000 trucks could be affected by this investigation.
-The agency says the defect involves the power spring fractures that puncture the diaphragm, causing air loss within the spring brake circuit and resulting in brake drag without enough warning to the driver.
+NHTSA officials say this investigation could affect about 500,000 trucks.
+The agency says the defect involves power spring fractures that puncture the diaphragm, causing air loss within the spring brake circuit and resulting in brake drag without enough warning to the driver.

-In at least one of the fires, an investigation report identified a wheel end fire as the origin.
-Analysis of other failed units found Haldex brake chamber diaphragms punctured by the power spring, the documents stated.
+In at least one of the fires, an investigation report identified a wheel-end fire as the origin.
+The documents stated that an analysis of other failed units found Haldex brake chamber diaphragms punctured by the power spring.

 After receiving these complaints, officials learned that multiple fleets had issues with numerous vehicles.
 The Office of Defects investigation also learned that Haldex agreed to replace brake chambers on some of the vehicles in these fleets, NHTSA documents said.
 The agency’s investigation could potentially lead to a recall.